FP-22-23/java-term-project-aaronacuuna/README.md

 ### Factory - FactoryMatches
 Factory class to make objects of type Matches.

-- _Matches readMatches(String filePath)_: it creates an object of type Matches from the information compiled in the csv file, whose path is given as a parameter pf type String.
+- _Matches readMatches(String filePath)_: it creates an object of type Matches from the information compiled in the csv file, whose path is given as a parameter of type String.

 ### Container type - Matches